skip to main content

 CenturyLink plans and pricing

-If you can’t get CenturyLink fiber in your area, you have to settle for the provider’s DSL service, which is only worth getting if you have few other options.
+If you can’t get CenturyLink fiber in your area, you may have to settle for the provider’s DSL service.
 DSL is a fusty old connection type built on landline phone infrastructure, and its speeds just don’t cut the mustard for a lot of netizens.
-Avoid it if you have a large household or need a reliable connection for streaming and Zooming.
+If it’s your only wired choice, 5G home internet from providers including Verizon, AT&T, or T-Mobile may be worth a try.

 Pro tip: